johnsblatter/ms-nos/README.md

 ms-nos
 ======

 A simple network operating system for Microservices (java implementation).
-This is a work in progress, we are not in a position to have a stable release.
+This is a work in progress, the first public stable release will be available soon!

 [![Build Status](https://travis-ci.org/workshare/ms-nos.svg?branch=master)](https://travis-ci.org/workshare/ms-nos)